Tayside

 • Counting House 67-71 Reform Street Dundee DD1 1SP Telephone(01382) 225251

 Smaller than many Wetherspoon pubs, but still boasting a good selection of ales.
 Very busy at peak times, with its city centre location at scenic Albert Square.
-Long opening hours, so choose your time to stop off for a few ales, with good food served all day; alcoholic drinks are served from 11am.
+Long opening hours, so choose your time to stop off for a few ales, with good food served all day, sometimes till 11pm; opens for breakfast at 8am but does not serve alcoholic drinks until 11am.

-Please note that since the recent 30% increase in statutory Minimum Unit Pricing of Alcohol, Wetherspoon pubs may not accept the full value of CAMRA Vouchers for some lower-priced real ales.
+Please note that since the September 1994 increase of 30% in statutory Minimum Unit Pricing of Alcohol, Wetherspoon pubs may not accept the full value of CAMRA Vouchers at various times, for some lower-priced cask ales.

 • George Orwell 168 Perth Road Dundee DD1 4JS Telephone07958 971847

 Plenty of George Orwell memorabilia and themed book covers compliment the contemporary decoration, to provide a great literary atmosphere.
 In November 2023 the pub's 10-year anniversary was celebrated by the GO Pub Quiz group, who continue to meet on Monday nights.
 Arts and jazz events regularly take place.
-Two real ales are usually served, often from ultra-local Law Brewing.
-A good selection of bottled ales and craft beers are also available.
-Opens from 4pm every day apart from Sunday.
+Two cask ales are usually served, often from ultra-local Law Brewing, with a good selection of bottled ales and craft beers also available.
+Normal opening confirmed from 4pm every day apart from Sunday.

 ** 10% member discount on cask ales & bottled craft beers, on presentation of CAMRA membership card **